stockhuman/internaut/site/pages/projects/datamosh.md

 <img src="/assets/img/work/datamosh/dither-002.png.png">

 Driving the development of this machine was a desire to jam with my sister.
-I don't live with her and I don't play guitar, but I can control effects and tweak tunes with some aethetic sense that all people share to some degree.
+I don't live with her and I don't play guitar, but I can control effects and tweak tunes with some aesthetic sense that all people share to some degree.

 <img src="/assets/img/work/datamosh/dither-004.png.png">